tomginsberg/fealite/README.md

 ```
 ![](https://i.imgur.com/UNX9WNk.jpg)

-Calculate the torque on ther magnet by averaging several contour integrals inside the airgap
+Calculate the torque on the magnet by averaging several contour integrals inside the airgap
 ```Mathematica
 torque = ListLinePlot[#,
     PlotLabel ->